jt3k/eslint-config-pedant/README.md

 Shareable configs are designed to work with the `extends` feature of `.eslintrc` files.
 You can learn more about [Shareable Config](http://eslint.org/docs/developer-guide/shareable-configs) on the official ESLint website.

-Add this to your `.eslintrc` file:
+Add this to your `.eslintrc.json` file:

 ```json
 {